Clon1998/mobileraker/docs/faq.md

 ## 📷 How do I add a Webcam?

-Mobileraker comes with built-in support for displaying MJPEG webcam streams directly on the dashboard screen.
-You can add multiple webcams by accessing the printer's settings page.
+Mobileraker comes with built-in support for displaying WebRTC & MJPEG webcam streams directly on the dashboard screen.
+You can
+add multiple webcams by accessing the printer's settings page.
 To access the settings, open the navigation bar and tap the gear icon located next to your printer's name.
 This will open the printer's settings.
 Scroll down to the webcam section, where you can add or edit webcams.
 Don't forget to save your changes after adding or editing a webcam.